learning-zone/spring-boot-basics/README.md

 ## Java, J2EE, Spring-Boot Interview Questions and Answers

-> Click :star: if you like the project.
+> Click :star2: if you like the project.
 Pull Request are highly appreciated.

 |Sl.No |Java, J2EE, Spring-Boot Questions|
 |------|--------------------------------|